Vegan Fashion Brand: Natalie Dean's "Beyond Skin"

 Natalie was kind enough to spare us a moment and share her journey with us:

-- A brief bio on previous training in fashion if any?
-And your personal journey and inspiration to becoming vegan?
+A brief bio on previous training in fashion if any?
+And your personal journey and inspiration to becoming vegan and creating a vegan fashion brand?

 Beyond Skin was created from a combination of frustration and vanity, a manifestation of my transition from longtime vegetarian to vegan.
 Beyond Skin was founded in 2001 after watching a harrowing documentary on the atrocities of the dairy industry, which was the final push I needed at the time to move towards a cruelty-free lifestyle.
 I then quickly discovered that there was simply no stylish, good quality, non-leather footwear available.
 Past attempts to combine fashion and ethics had generally resulted in one side of the equation being sacrificed, so I set out to prove that fashion and ethics need not be mutually exclusive.